 Set block lock-bit commands are executed by a two-cycle sequence.
 The set block setup along with appropriate block address is followed by either the set block lock-bit confirm (and an address within the block to be locked).
 The WSM then controls the set lock-bit algorithm.
-After the sequence is written, the device automatically outputs Status Register data when read (see Figure 24 on page 65).
-The CPU can detect the completion of the set lock-bit event by analyzing the STS signal output or SR.7.
+After the sequence is written, the device automatically outputs Status Register data when read (see Figure 18 on page 58).
+The CPU can detect the completion of the set lock-bit event by analyzing the STS signal output or SR7.

-When the set lock-bit operation is complete, SR.4 should be checked.
+When the set lock-bit operation is complete, SR4 should be checked.
 If an error is detected, the Status Register should be cleared.
 The CUI will remain in Read Status Register mode until a new command is issued.

 This two-step sequence of setup followed by execution ensures that lock-bits are not accidentally set.
-An invalid Set Block Lock-Bit command will result in SR.4 and SR.5 being set.
-Also, reliable operations occur only when $V{CC}$ and $V{PEN}$ are valid.
-With $V{PEN} \leq V{PENLK}$ , lock-bit contents are protected against alteration.
+An invalid Set Block Lock-Bit command will result in SR4 and SR5 being set.
+Also, reliable operations occur only when V{CC} and V{PEN} are valid.
+With $V{PEN} \le V{PENLK}$, lock-bit contents are protected against alteration.

-13.2 Clear Block Lock-Bits
+7.2 Clear Block Lock-Bits

 All set block lock-bits are cleared in parallel via the Clear Block Lock-Bits command.
-Block lockbits can be cleared using only the Clear Block Lock-Bits command.
+Block lock-bits can be cleared using only the Clear Block Lock-Bits command.
 This command is invalid while the WSM is running or the device is suspended.

 Clear block lock-bits command is executed by a two-cycle sequence.
 A clear block lock-bits setup is first written.
-The device automatically outputs Status Register data when read (see Figure 25 on page 66).
-The CPU can detect completion of the clear block lock-bits event by analyzing the STS signal output or SR.7.
+The device automatically outputs Status Register data when read (see Figure 19 on page 59).
+The CPU can detect completion of the clear block lock-bits event by analyzing the STS signal output or SR7.

-When the operation is complete, SR.5 should be checked.
+When the operation is complete, SR5 should be checked.
 If a clear block lock-bit error is detected, the Status Register should be cleared.
 The CUI will remain in Read Status Register mode until another command is issued.

 This two-step sequence of setup followed by execution ensures that block lock-bits are not accidentally cleared.
-An invalid Clear Block Lock-Bits command sequence will result in SR.4 and SR.5 being set.
-Also, a reliable clear block lock-bits operation can only occur when $V{CC}$ and $V{PEN}$ are valid.
-If a clear block lock-bits operation is attempted while $V{PEN} \leq V{PENLK}$ , SR.3 and SR.5 will be set.
+An invalid Clear Block Lock-Bits command sequence will result in SR4 and SR5 being set.
+Also, a reliable clear block lock-bits operation can only occur when V{CC} and V{PEN} are valid.
+If a clear block lock-bits operation is attempted while $V{PEN} \le V{PENLK}$, SR3 and SR5 will be set.

-If a clear block lock-bits operation is aborted due to $V{PEN}$ or $V{CC}$ transitioning out of valid range, block lock-bit values are left in an undetermined state.
+If a clear block lock-bits operation is aborted due to V{PEN} or V{CC} transitioning out of valid range, block lock-bit values are left in an undetermined state.
 A repeat of clear block lock-bits is required to initialize block lock-bit contents to known values.

-13.3 Protection Register Program
+7.3 Protection Register Program

-The Intel StrataFlash® memory (J3) includes a 128-bit Protection Register (PR) that can be used to increase the security of a system design.
+The 3 Volt Intel StrataFlash® memory includes a 128-bit Protection Register that can be used to increase the security of a system design.
 For example, the number contained in the PR can be used to "mate" the flash component with other system components such as the CPU or ASIC, preventing device substitution.